CARRIE-ANN WILLIAMS

 ‘Carrie-Ann Williams, making her ENO debut, rose impressively to Micaëla’s aria’- The Financial Times

 In 2023 she spent the summer covering Donna Elvira in Don Giovanni with Glyndebourne Festival Opera.
 Carrie-Ann has developed a close relationship with both the Glyndebourne Festival and Touring Opera and appears regularly with them.
-Previous roles at the festival include the title role(cover) in AlcinaLaura in Luisa Miller and cover First Lady in Magic Flute.
-Previous roles for Glyndebourne Touring Opera include Marzelline in FidelioFirst Lady and cover Pamina in Magic Flute and Gianetta and cover Armida in Rinaldo
+Previous roles at the festival include the title role(cover) in Alcina, Laura in Luisa Miller and cover First Lady in Magic Flute.
+Previous roles for Glyndebourne Touring Opera include Marzelline in Fidelio, First Lady and cover Pamina in Magic Flute and Gianetta and cover Armida in Rinaldo.

-Recently, Carrie-Ann made her debut at the Théatre du Châtelet covering the role of Merab in Handel’s Saul
+Recently, Carrie-Ann made her debut at the Théatre du Châtelet covering the role of Merab in Handel’s Saul.

-Other recent operatic roles include: The Fox: Janácek’s The Cunning Little VixenAnna Maurrant: Weill’s Street Scene, (with Birmingham Conservatoire) Sãvitri: Holst’s SãvitriMiss Wingrave: Britten’s Owen Wingrave (both BYO) Alcina: Handel’s AlcinaLucy: Weill’s Die DreigroschenoperDonna Anna: Mozart’s Don Giovanni year and Maria Bertram in Jonathan Dove’s chamber opera Mansfield Park.
+Other recent operatic roles include: The Fox: Janácek’s The Cunning Little Vixen, Anna Maurrant: Weill’s Street Scene, (with Birmingham Conservatoire) Sãvitri: Holst’s Sãvitri, Miss Wingrave: Britten’s Owen Wingrave (both BYO) Alcina: Handel’s Alcina, Lucy: Weill’s Die Dreigroschenoper, Donna Anna: Mozart’s Don Giovanni and Maria Bertram in Jonathan Dove’s chamber opera Mansfield Park

-As a soloist, Carrie-Ann has performed many oratorio works across the country, recent work includes: Mozart: Exsultate, Jubiliate, Mendelssohn:ElijahDvořák: Stabat Mater, Handel: Messiah, Haydn: Creation and Brahms: Requiem
+As a soloist, Carrie-Ann has performed many oratorio works across the country, recent work includes: Mozart: Exsultate, Jubiliate, Mendelssohn:Elijah, Dvořák: Stabat Mater, Handel: Messiah, Haydn: Creation and Brahms: Requiem

-Further highlights include her soloist debut June 2016 at The Royal Festival Hall performing the soprano solo for Mahler: Symphony No.2 conducted by Semyon Bychkov; the Young Singer Project with Salzburg Festival 2017 and her debut at Grange Park Opera in 2016 performing the role of Tebaldo in Verdi’s Don Carlo
+Further highlights include her soloist debut June 2016 at The Royal Festival Hall performing the soprano solo for Mahler: Symphony No.2 conducted by Semyon Bychkov; the Young Singer Project with Salzburg Festival 2017 and her debut at Grange Park Opera in 2016 performing the role of Tebaldo in Verdi’s Don Carlo.

 Carrie-Ann has had much success in competitions, including The Mario Lanza Operatic Prize, the John Ireland Prize, the Ashleyan Opera Prize, the Stuart Cameron Smith American Song Prize and the St Clare Barfield Operatic Distinction Rose Bowl Award.

-Carrie-Ann graduated in summer 2018 from Royal Academy Opera under the tutelage of Elizabeth Ritchie and Ingrid Surgenor.
+Carrie-Ann graduated in the summer of 2018 from Royal Academy Opera under the tutelage of Elizabeth Ritchie and Ingrid Surgenor.
 She is generously supported by Karaviotis Scholarship, Sainsbury Award, Help Musicians UK Sybil Tutton Award and Countess of Munster Musical Trust.

-April 2024
+September 2024

 Read More...